Anwar8/Blaze/notes/journal.md

 ## Journal
 #### 20 August
+Today, I will likely complete implementing the `Nonlinear2DPlasticBeamElement`.
+Today's todo:
+[x] Finalise calculation procedure for local nodal forces and stiffness.
+[x] Ensure the element procedure is sensible and calculations taking place in the correct order.
+[ ] Improve the constructor to allow for actually creating the section along with a check on the type.
+[ ] Add an option to the `Model` that allows choosing element type to construct.
+[ ] Build tests for the plastic beam-column element.

+**Problems and Issues Today**
+- finalised the calculation procedure for the nodal forces and stiffness without much issue.
+However, upon trying to add the option to global mesh to actually create a `Nonlinear2DPlasticBeamElement` I am running into issues with the copying of the section - each section must be copied along with its fibres.
+However, each fibre has a `unique_ptr` to a material that it controls - this cannot simply be copied.
+The question is, then, why did I use a `unique_ptr` in the first place? is it worth it, or should I get rid of it now?

 #### 19 August
 The next and final step in implementing material nonlinearity is the development of the element `Nonlinear2DPlasticBeamElement`.
 This, however, is simply a small modification of the existing `Nonlinear2DBeamElement`.
 That being said, it will require a modification of `BeamElementBaseClass` so that the relevant matrices/vectors that are calculated at the Gauss point are turned into `std::vectors`.
 This will, in turn, result in changing all beam-column elements.
 Steps are: